MicrosoftDocs/quantum-docs/articles/optimization-slc-term.md

 To create an `SlcTerm` object, specify the following parameters:

-- `terms`: The list of monomial terms that make up the grouped term argument; each element of this list should be a `Term` object.
+- `terms`: The list of monomial terms that make up the squared linear combination term argument.
+Each element of this list should be a `Term` object.
 - `c`: The lead coefficient.

  For instance, the squared linear combination term $2 (x_1 + 3x_2 - x_3 - 1)^2$ translates to the following object: